saifkhan179/MyRepo/Building-Infra-with-terraform-modules.md

 ![](https://qloudableassets.blob.core.windows.net/devops/OCI/Terraform/Images/git-2.PNG?sp=r&st=2020-02-11T06:03:03Z&se=2021-12-31T14:03:03Z&spr=https&sv=2019-02-02&sr=b&sig=l3gwnenaidXbmB7V3SaYyTNCn4bzTPsG9aOQh4Z7QKg%3D)

-5. We have created the API signing key and now we need to generate the fingerprint for your user.
+5. We have created the API signing key and now we need to generate the fingerprint for your user account.

 6. Switch to OCI Console by clicking the Switch Windows button and selecting the Chrome window.